OpenPrinting/openprinting.github.io/_posts/2021-09-16-OpenPrinting News - September 2021.md

 Then one can create print queues with the printers being auto-discovered (by PAPPL's backend and/or included CUPS backends) and the model/driver (PPD file) can be automatically or manually selected (each "Driver Name" drop-down entry on the "Add Printer" web interface page is one PPD file).

-When printing a job the IPP attributes are automatically mapped to the best-fitting PPD option settings, to easily allow to make use of the features of the printer, but the web interface also allows to manually set defaults for all PPD options for more detailed control.
+When printing a job the IPP attributes are automatically mapped to the best-fitting PPD option settings, to easily allow to make use of the features of the printer, even on clients with limited print dialogs, like phones or IoT devices.
+The web interface also allows to manually set defaults for all PPD options for more detailed control.
 Even options requiring CUPS PPD extensions, numeric, string, password, fax number, ... options are supported.

 All current retro-fitting Printer Applications ([PostScript](https://github.com/OpenPrinting/ps-printer-app/), [Ghostscript](https://github.com/OpenPrinting/ghostscript-printer-app/), and [HPLIP](https://github.com/OpenPrinting/hplip-printer-app/)) are using this library now.